impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 (stopping here for the day; 61035 words)

 This new function has a similar setup to the `make_shims` function above, but there is a difference.
 It creates two local variables, but then instead of iterating over the arguments to the function, it iterates over the array of previously-registered shims.
 Here, "registered" appears to mean any shim whose name has been added to the `registered_shims` array.
-That can happen via either the `register_shim` or the `make_shims` functions, or (further down) [line 155](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L155), which sets the list of shims based on the return value of the `list_executable_names` function.
+That can happen via either the `register_shim` or the `make_shims` functions, or (further down) [line 155](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L155){:target="_blank" rel="noopener"}, which sets the list of shims based on the return value of the `list_executable_names` function.

 For each of these registered shims, we create a filepath for that shim in the correct directory (`SHIM_PATH`), and then we check if that file exists.
 If it doesn't, we create it by duplicating the prototype file and giving the duplicate the name of our new filepath.